antoniocosentino/flaviobot/README.md

 ### Announcing the correct word / updating the chart

 Once the correct word is revealed in the TV show, it can be communicated to the bot.
-In this way the bot will update the chart in case there were winners.
+In this way, the bot will update the chart in case there were winners.

 ```
 @flaviobot era {WORD}